mdkamran-stack/Devops_interview-question-asked_2025/intequestions/LLoyd_bank.md

 a. minRelicas /maxRelicas -> range for scaling
 b. metrics -> scaling cond ( e.g, CPU usage > 50 %)
 c. works with metrics-server in cluster

-## How to Manage Secrets Across Environments in Kubernetes (AWS)
-✅ 1.
-Use External Secret Managers
-Instead of storing secrets directly in Kubernetes, use centralized tools like:

-AWS Secrets Manager

-AWS Systems Manager Parameter Store

-External Secrets Operator (ESO) to sync secrets into Kubernetes2

-These tools allow:

-Centralized secret storage

-Fine-grained IAM access control

-Automatic rotation and auditing

-⚙️ 2.
-Integrate with Kubernetes via CSI Driver or ESO Use the Secrets Store CSI Driver with AWS Secrets and Configuration Provider (ASCP) to mount secrets directly into pods.
-Or use External Secrets Operator to fetch secrets from AWS and inject them into Kubernetes as native secrets.

-Example flow:

-Define a SecretStore CRD with AWS credentials

-Create an ExternalSecret that maps AWS secrets to Kubernetes secrets

-ESO syncs and updates secrets automatically

-## 🧠 3.
-Environment-Specific Secret Mapping
-Use naming conventions or labels to separate secrets per environment:

-yaml
-externalSecret:
-  name: db-credentials
-  secretStoreRef:
-    name: aws-prod-store
-  data:
-    - remoteRef:
-        key: prod/db/password
-      secretKey: password
-For dev/staging, use different keys or stores:

-dev/db/password

-staging/db/password

-## 🔒 4.
-Secure Access with IAM Roles
-Use IAM Roles for Service Accounts (IRSA) to ensure only specific pods can access specific secrets.
-This enforces least privilege and isolates environments.

-## 🔄 5.
-Enable Secret Rotation
-AWS Secrets Manager supports automatic rotation.
-Combine this with ESO or CSI Driver’s rotation reconciler to keep secrets fresh inside Kubernetes.

-## 📊 6.
-Audit and Monitor
-Use AWS CloudTrail to track secret access

-Monitor Kubernetes secret usage with logging tools like Falco or Audit Logs

 ## How to Troubleshoot a Failed Prod Deployment in Kubernetes